Stock Market News Today: Unraveling the Mysteries of Profitability

 The first started when “the secret rescue” to cap the oil price began.
 The next was needed to “plug a leak”.

 A six-sigma event is a major economic meltdown, like the Russian crisis that took LTCM.
-Those who have a scientific background will find it ironic that the whole pattern looks like an interference pattern!
+Those with a scientific background will find it ironic that the whole pattern looks like interference!

 Points 4 and 5 are the rapid moves back into bonds to rebalance the 4.5 sigma inequality.

-This is nerdish sort of stuff and not much use for trading except to say that with regular two-plus sigma events, it’s not easy to trade rationally, so stand clear!
+This is nerdish stuff and not much use for trading except to say that with regular two-plus sigma events, it’s not easy to trade rationally, so stand clear!

-The bottom line is, had the $US not been manipulated, we would currently have US $60 a barrel oil!
+The bottom line is that if the US dollar had not been manipulated, we would currently have US $60 a barrel of oil!

 To summarise: